 But, for now, Jesus calls us as individual believers to respond differently.
 Instead of meeting evil with equal or greater force, he urges us to meet evil with a completely different force: with good.
 Instead of paying back in kind, we are called to pay back with kindness.
 That’s in Romans chapter 12 verse 21.
 You can go check it out.

 What is the kindest thing you can do for someone who has wronged you?
 Pray for their salvation, right?
 Pray for them to experience God’s amazing grace, right?
 Not look to “karma” to make things right.

-For additional reading:
+For additional study and reading: